South Australia is the perfect destination for unbeatable food and produce, spectacular natural scenery and unique wildlife.

 Day 3: Adelaide to Adelaide Hills

-Take a 20 minute drive or a day trip from Adelaide to Adelaide Hills.
+A great day trip from Adelaide is just a 20-minute drive from the city to the Adelaide Hills.
 At Mount Lofty Summit, take in unrivalled panoramic views of Adelaide, surrounded by lush greenery and native wildlife.
 You can also get up-close and personal with iconic Aussie wildlife at the award-winning Cleland Wildlife Park.
 Many animals are free-roaming in the 35-hectare park, creating wonderful impromptu opportunities to touch and interact with the native wildlife.

 For lunch, The Mustard Seed Restaurant on Hahndorf's Main Street presents the highest quality Indian food drawing inspiration from the many regions of India.

 Continue to Hahndorf which is Australia’s oldest surviving German settlement and its heritage is still visible in its traditional streetscape.
 Browse beautiful galleries and gift shops selling handcrafted trinkets, toys, jewellery and other keepsakes.
 Hahndorf's Beerenberg Farm is an absolute must-visit in the Adelaide Hills.
-Stock-up on a fantastic range of jams, preserves and farm-fresh produce, then hit the patch and pick your own strawberries!
-The farm shop opens all year round while the strawberry picking season runs from November to April.
+Stock-up on a fantastic range of jams, preserves and farm-fresh produce, then hit the patch and pick your own strawberries.
+The farm shop is open year-round while the strawberry picking season runs from November to April.